ScriptCode best practices

 Handling falsy values

-• Before using a property or method check that the variable's value is not null nor undefined, to prevent errors related to missing values.
+• Before using properties or methods, check whether the variable's value is not null or undefined, to prevent errors related to missing values.
 In situations where you also want to catch 0, an empty string or NaN, you can use the general condition if(value).

 Review

-• If you are not the only low-code developer on the team - ask someone from the team for a code review.
+• If you are not the only low-code developer on the team - ask someone from the team to review the code.

 Materials